How to Spring Clean Your Personal Life (and Your Home, Too!)

 • Clean garbage and recycling cans.

 The challenge is coming to a close tomorrow, so don’t miss the grand finale.
-I’m so thankful for all of your responses on social media, comments on the blog, and the private conversations I’ve been able to have with many of you.
+I’m so thankful for all of your responses on social media and the private conversations I’ve been able to have with many of you.
 What a blessing to have this great group of people joining us!

 Have a wonderful, relaxing day!